DeskRohan/studio/README.md

 ## 💡 Important Architectural Notes

-- **Cloud Firestore as a Database:** All user-specific data (roadmaps, streaks, progress) is stored in Cloud Firestore and linked to the user's unique Firebase UID.
-This allows data to be synced across devices.
+- **Local Storage as a Database:** All user-specific data (profile, roadmap, streaks, progress) is stored in the browser's local storage.
+This means that all data is confined to the device and browser it was created on.
+It will not sync across devices.
 - **AI on the Server (Side):** The AI logic is handled by Next.js Server Actions via Genkit flows.
 These flows run on the server-side when called from the client, securely using the `GEMINI_API_KEY` from the environment variables.
-- **Firebase Authentication:** The
+- **Simple Passcode Authentication:** The app uses a simple passcode system.
+The passcode is stored in local storage, and authentication is managed on the client side.
+This is for demonstration purposes and is not a secure authentication method for a production application with sensitive data.